MaghsoodSalimi/TrustCPS-AI/README.md

 <h3>Jonas Stier</h3>
+<b>Title: Human-centric Technology – an existential, psychological and social looking glass for society</b>
+<br /> <br />
+<b>Abstract</b>: It is common to address benefits and challenges of technology and security from their foreseeable impact on people, companies, and society.
+Less common is to view technology as what the American anthropologist Edward Hall already 60 years ago described as a cultural extension.
+As such an extension, technology provides valuable insights about the existential, psychological and social make- up of humans and various layers of society.
+Departing from the question “What is human in humancentric”, this speech discusses technology as a means to better understand individual, groups, organizations and society as a whole.
+Attention will be given to communication and discourses on digitalization, fear and anxiety.
+<br /> <br />
-<b>Bio</b>: Jonas is a professor of social work at Mälardalen University.
-His research revolves around issues related to identity, discourses, participation, diversity, intercultural interaction, knowledge production and societal changes (e.g. migration and digitization) - and their consequences for people, groups, organizations and society in general.
-He is also one of the initiators of addai.org - a policy initiative linked to artificial intelligence.
+<b>Bio</b>: Jonas Stier is a sociologist and professor of Social Work at Mälardalen University.
+Among other things, his research focuses on identity, interaction, communication and societal transformation.
+He is one of the co-founders of Addai.org – a interdisciplinary and cross-sectional policy initiative on artificial intelligence.
 <br />
 <br />
 <h3>Gordana Dodig-Crnkovic</h3>